Biden's Foreign Policy Is All About Relationships. That's Harder Amid A Pandemic

 Blinken's view is not universally held, however.

-"I don't think the inability to get in an airplane and meet face-to-face changes things fundamentally," said Richard Haass, president of the Council on Foreign Relations.
+"I don't think the inability to get in an airplane and meet face to face changes things fundamentally," said Richard Haass, president of the Council on Foreign Relations.

 "What they're going to care about is not the toasts after dinner," he said.
 "They're going to care about the substance of the foreign policy coming from them."